-Recipient-to file details of inward supplies of taxable goods and/ or services effected claiming input tax credit 15 th of the next month GSTR- 2 Registered taxable person- to file monthly return 20 th of the next month GSTR- 3 Composition supplier- to file quarterly return for compounding taxable person 18 th of the month succeeding quarter GSTR- 4 Non-resident taxable person- to file monthly return 20 th of the next month GSTR- 5 Input service distributor- to file monthly return 13 th of the next month GSTR- 6 Tax deductor- to file return of tax at source.
-10 th of the next month GSTR- 7 E-commerce operator/ tax collector- monthly return of supplies effected through e- commerce operator and the amount of tax collected 10 th of the next month GSTR- 8 Registered taxable person- 31 st December of the next GSTR- 9 to file annual return Taxable person whose registration has been surrendered or cancelled to file Final Return financial year Within three months of the date of cancellation or date of cancellation order, whichever is later.
-GSTR- 10 Person having UIN and claiming refund- to file details of inward supplies 28 th of the month following the month for which statement is filed GSTR- 11
+Recipient-to file details of inward supplies of taxable goods and/ or services effected claiming input tax credit 15 th of the next month GSTR- 2 Registered taxable person- to file monthly return 20 th of the next month GSTR- 3 Composition supplier- to file quarterly return for compounding taxable person 18 th of the month succeeding quarter GSTR- 4 Non-resident taxable person- to file monthly return 20 th of the next month GSTR- 5 Input service distributor- to file monthly return 13 th of the next month GSTR- 6 Tax deductor- to file return of tax at source. i chi GSTR- 7 E-commerce operator/ tax collector- monthly return of supplies effected through e- commerce operator and the amount of tax collected 10 th of the next month GSTR- 8 Registered taxable person- 31 st December of the next GSTR- 9

+to file annual financial

+return year

+Taxable person Within three GSTRwhose months of 10

+registration has the date of

+been cancellation

+surrendered or or date of

+cancelled to file cancellation

+Final Return order,

+whichever is

+later.

+Person having 28 th of the GSTR-

+UIN and month 11

+claiming following

+refund- to file the month

+details of for which

+inward supplies statement is

+filed